Complete Guide on 10 Main Fire Extinguisher Types: Uses & Diagram

 Additionally, the chemical exerts a gentle cooling effect.
 However, due to its surface-coating nature, the agent faces challenges in penetrating deep-seated flames unless released beneath the surface or when the burning material is fragmented and dispersed.

 Water spray fire extinguishers, offered in sizes of three and six liters, prove highly effective for combating flames involving organic solid materials such as wood, fabric, paper, plastics, or coal.
-However, their use must strictly prohibit dealing with burning electrical or petroleum products.
+However, their use must strictly prohibit the burning of electrical or petroleum products.

 The proper method of utilization involves skillfully directing the jet towards the base of the flames and then gradually and continuously advancing it across the fire until complete extinguishment is achieved.